vgarciac/if_challenge/LaneObject/README.md

 <p align="center" width="100%">
 <img width="60%" src="results/big_roi.jpg"> </p>

 Once the search area is established, the algorithm of sliding windows is applied to predict for each window whether it is a vehicle or not.
-In the following image you is posible to see the overlapping of windows in the search area.
+In the following image is posible to see the overlapping of windows in the search area.
 Additionally, two windows were added, highlighted in green to appreciate the size of each one.
 This last one is a configurable parameter, as well as the percentage of overlap between the windows, which greatly affect the performance detection and time.

 #### <center> **Small ROIs** </center>
 <p align="center" width="100%">